rastin-r/pokemon-etl/README.md

+# NOTE
+There will soon be a major update to this project that will be more sophisticated

 # Pokémon ETL Pipeline

 This project is a simple ETL (Extract, Transform, Load) pipeline that retrieves data from the [PokéAPI](pokeapi.co), processes it into structured tables, and saves the results as CSV files.